 Besices Jurek, Caballo invited a few other ultra athletes to race.
 Jenn Shelton and Billy Barnett – 21 year old couple tearing up the East Coast ultra races ran w/ Jurek and the Tarahumara in Caballo’s race as did “Barefoot Ted” – Vibram’s first endorsed athlete.

-He also invited McDougall, who trained for and eventually raced with the other athletes their explanation.
+He also invited McDougall, who trained for and eventually raced with the other athletes.
 He went from a hurt weekender to an ultra runner by going back to tribal practices and learning running fundamentals.
 He ran with proper form and equipment, ate a primitive diet, and was able to finish the 50 mile race.

 The majority of the book involved Caballo’s race, which took place in 2004.
 The training and preparation the author put into the race, the logistics and personalities of the athletes in the race, and finally the race itself was the main story line carried throughout the book.
 Interleaved throughout the story were truly great background stories of distance running – some of the main points I’ve highlighted below.
 These various aspects are applicable to everyone and the advice is fantastic.
 The main conclusion is rather predictable – the best runners in the world are those who do it because they love it.
 Like anything in life, passion drives success.
 The same goes for distance running.
 After passion comes diet and fundamentals.

 Born to Run convincingly links the American diet to disease, stress, obesity (and thus diabetes), and other painfully horrible medical conditions.
 This book advocates for and shows how a primitive, “tribal” diet high in fruits and vegetables, low in protein is proven to power ultra running success.